Flagging a vehicle with an odometer discrepancy is a way that the states and the federal government try to prevent odometer fraud.

 A odometer discrepancy describes a situation in which the vehicle’s reported mileage does not match the vehicle’s actual mileage.

-It is a brand or status that can be placed on a vehicle’s title by the state DMV and it is also a check that may show up in a third-party vehicle history report.
+It is a title brand or title status that can be placed on a vehicle’s title by the state DMV, and it is also a check that may show up in a third-party vehicle history report.

 What causes an odometer discrepancy?